Skip to main content

 CLINICAL PEARLS

-• Clinical history and plain films establish the diagnosis in most cases.
+• Clinical history and plain films establish the diagnosis of bowel obstruction in most cases.

 • 15–20% of patients with colorectal cancer present with colonic obstruction.